-Are you prepared for a hurricane? | EarthSky.org
+It’s Hurricane Preparedness Week.
+Are you ready? | EarthSky.org

 - If you have babies, make sure you have a decent supply of baby food, diapers, etc.

+Consider your insurance needs.
+This Hurricane Preparedness Week, call your insurance company or agent and ask for an insurance checkup to make sure you have enough homeowners insurance to repair or even replace your home.
+Standard homeowners insurance doesn’t cover flooding.
+Here’s a page about flood insurance from FEMA.
+Whether you’re a homeowner or renter, you’ll need a separate policy for flooding.
+Act now as flood insurance requires a 30-day waiting period.

+Think about, and talk with, your neighbors.
+Now, before a hurricane is approaching, hold a neighborhood meeting to discuss ways neighbors can help each other.
+How does your community at large prepare for a hurricane?
+Consider those with special needs in the neighborhood, such as seniors.
+More tips for neighborhoods, here.

 If a hurricane is imminent … First, understand the difference between watches and warnings.
-Hurricane watches mean hurricane conditions (74 mile per hour winds or greater) are possible within 48 hours.
-Hurricane warnings means hurricane conditions are expected.
+Hurricane watches mean hurricane conditions (74 mile per hour [119 kph] winds or greater) are possible within 48 hours.
+Hurricane warnings mean hurricane conditions are expected.
 If a hurricane is imminent …

 Turn down your freezer and refrigerator to the coldest settings possible.
 If you lose electricity, your perishable foods will last longer.